Saturday, August 31, 2019

 Sparky and I are still working on the rich and famous thing.
 As it stands, Sparky enjoys a small steak on Saturdays and I treat myself to a favourite bottle of red vino.
 He’s famous, I’m his lesser-known servant, and we’re definitely not rich.

-Has anyone else noticed a reoccurring theme in this blog post?
+Has anyone else noticed a recurring theme in this blog post?
 I do this.
 I do that.
 And Sparky does what?
 I need to renegotiate his contract.

 If you are truly interested in becoming an author just get in there and do it.
 It’s hard work, it’s fun, and for me very satisfying to create something out of thin air.

 I really miss Lawrie’s insightful assistance and our celebration after the successful launch of yet another book.
-Tuesday September 3rd will be the one-year anniversary of his passing, and I am pushing hard to have Terror Isla up and available on Amazon to commemorate him.
+Tuesday, September 3rd will be the first anniversary of his passing, and I am pushing hard to have Book #5, Terror Isla available on Amazon to commemorate him.

 Chat soon, cheers